 Aldenham.
 Round Bush

 Even today Round Bush is a small community about half a mile east of Aldenham.
 Cussans recorded that four neat, well-built cottages were erected by the late Mrs Stuart, of Aldenham Abbey.
 This was in 1839.
-Whether it was Henrietta or her husband William who founded them seems to vary between sources.
+Whether it was Henrietta or her husband William who founded them seems to vary between sources, but the deeds name her husband.
+Do remember this was before the time married women could normally have their own money.
 Henrietta (born 1799) inherited Aldenham Abbey from her father in 1830.
 She assisted in the supervision of the almshouses until her death in 1853.

-An article in Wall Hall in Times Past adds that the building cost £548 16s.
+An article in Wall Hall in Times Past adds that the building cost £548 16s (a copy of the bill is included in the HALS bundle).
 The almshouse was for the benefit of 4 aged or infirm couples, with preference being given to labourers on the Aldenham Abbey estate.

 In 1854, the year after Henrietta died, William instituted a trust for their maintenance.
 He invested £1,567 14s [slightly less than the figure quoted in VCH] in Consols to provide for repairs and £10 annual allowance to each occupier.